This article, authored by Jerry Cates, was first published on 6 April 2022, and last revised on 8 October 2022. © Bugsinthenews Vol. 24:04(01).

 Critiquing Sage’s List…

 What’s so bad about Sage’s list?
 Well, to begin with, for the vast majority of us Americans the likelihood we will run into brown bears, sharks, snakes, black bears or alligators today is practically nil.
 Here in Texas rattlesnakes might be an appropriate item on our list, but even that is nowhere near the top.
 I initiated this search in hopes of learning something I didn’t already know, yet nothing in Sage’s list met that criteria.
 If I happen to see a brown bear today, or a shark, a venomous snake, a black bear or an alligator, well, gosh, I already know to steer clear of it.
-I think I even knew that by the youthful age of 2.
-Avoiding contact with such animals is practically a knee-jerk reaction, one imprinted on my brain early on, so Sage’s list doesn’t improve my existing decision-making process one bit.
+I think I even knew that by the youthful age of… 2?
+Yes, maybe even earlier.
+Avoiding contact with such animals is practically a knee-jerk reaction, one imprinted on the human brain early on, so Sage’s list doesn’t appear capable of improving anyone’s existing decision-making process one bit.

 To be fair, I didn’t make it clear to Google that I didn’t need a list of “obvious” dangerous organisms, just the most dangerous ones.
 On the other hand, nothing in my search criteria indicated my focus was on animals, or that — within that focus — I was concerned about animals I might come across while hunting or fishing.

-To be extra fair, let’s continue on, still with Google’s assistance, and see what else this search brought to the fore.
+To be extra fair, let’s continue on, still with Google’s… ahem, “assistance,” and see what else this search brought to the fore.
 Maybe Google burped on this first link, and the next will be more on point…

 The second link in Google’s list is an article in Newsweek, by Alexandra Schonfeld, published on 10/31/21.
 She reported on “… the States With the Most Fatal Animal Attacks.”
 Alexandra recently graduated from Elon University with a degree in journalism, and references the same Outforia study as Mr. Marshall.
 The time frame involved in that study was 1999 through 2019, a total of 20 years.
 Texas is the first state on the list (520 deaths, averaging 26 annually over the 20 year period) followed by California (299), Florida (247), North Carolina (180), Tennessee (170), Georgia tied with Ohio (both 161), and finally, Pennsylvania (148).
 These deaths, by the way, resulted from interactions with the dangerous animals mentioned in Mr. Marshall’s list.